 Start by setting yourself a manageable goal

 Some students work through an entire busuu course very fast, but most take it more slowly, logging in regularly and studying for manageable periods of time.
-A manageable goal might be, for example: ‘I want to complete A1 level and have 5 short conversations in Spanish within the next 8 weeks.’
+A manageable goal might be, for example: ‘I want to complete the first half of the A1 Beginner level and have 5 short conversations in Spanish within the next 8 weeks.’

 Decide when you study best – this will usually be when you are alert and less likely to be disturbed.
 Set some appointments in your calendar to remind you when it’s time to study.